• Whiteknights

 • Tree of the day

-Quercus robur cultivar is a deciduous broadleaf flowering (angiosperm) plant of the Fagaceae or Beech family, a cultivated variety.
+Acer griseum is a deciduous broadleaf flowering (angiosperm) plant of the Sapindaceae or Soapberry family, native to central China.

 This photo is one of 9158 photos of 817 trees in 300 species